outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- Agaricus subrufescens mushrooms (contain the inhibitors sodium pyroglutamate and ergosterol).
 		- inhibiting chymotrypsin to inhibit angiogenesis
 			- withaferin A
+		- other herb/food compounds that inhibit angiogenesis
+			- Auriculasin
+			- EGCG

 	- induce/activate/promote DNA repair (associated substances that help with DNA repair)